mkocikowski/kafka-python-basic/README.md

 Purpose
 -------
 Provide simple, single-threaded consumer and producer, compatible with Kafka 0.8.
-These are to be used either as stand alone programs, or as libraries.
-The producer will also expose a REST interface.
+The consumer and the producer can be used as stand alone applications, or as python libraries.
+The producer exposes a REST interface.

 Installation
 ------------